peter-gergely-horvath/commandmosaic/README.md

   * The service interfaces still have to be individually declared
     * If you work with Spring, you will use @RestController, @RequestMapping etc annotations on the controller class.
-These make the declaration easy, but still: you have to write them.
+These make the declaration easy, but still: you have to write it.

   * Dispatching logic still has to be written for each request
     * If you work with Spring, you write the invocation of your @Service classes within